How Much Does it Cost to Travel the World by Bicycle

 Bicycle Touring Budget:

-Our traveling budget has been so far 650€ per month for both of us, which makes a bit more than 10€ per day per person.
+Our travel budget has been 650€ per month for both of us, which comes to a bit more than 10€ per day per person.
 We seldom got small donations from family, friends, and even random people, but that wouldn’t amount to more than 20€ per month on average.

 We traveled for 3,900USD x person x year!
 Some people spend that in less than a week!